Last updated on June 16th, 2020 at 03:39 pm

 Cormorants perch on fallen branches, their wings stretched as they dry in the sun; and turtles with babies line up on half-submerged tree branches.

-Paddle boarding the Rainbow River and other Florida springs
+Paddleboard Rainbow River, other Florida springs

 Because of my fondness for the Florida springs and their spectacular beauty, I’ll briefly mention them, even though the notable ones are a few hours from the Tampa area.
 It’s worth the drive!